 The two types of design rights are:

-- These provide exclusive rights for your design for up to 25 years (with renewals every 5) and offer the most protection, making it easier to enforce against potential infringers, if need be.
+- These provide exclusive rights for your design for up to 25 years (with renewals every 5 years).

 - This type of long-term protection is essential for any type of company whose designs are an important part of their branding and/or marketing strategy.

-- These offer an automatic protection without registration, meaning there is no additional work to be done.
+- Unregistered design rights offer an automatic protection without registration, meaning there is no additional paperwork to be done after creation.

 - They protect only the shape and configuration of 3D objects for up to 15 years.